 How much should I invest in ETFs?

 Determining how much to invest in ETFs is a tricky question.
 It depends on a number of factors relating to your goals, current financial position and your tolerance to risk.
-Plenty can help determine whether ETFs are right for you and which ETFs you should purchase; it’s free to get your financial plan – get started now.
+Plenty’s investment advice will help determine whether ETFs are right for you and which ETFs you should purchase; it’s free to get your financial plan – get started now.

 The information contained on this page is of a general nature and may not be appropriate for your personal circumstances.
 You should obtain personal financial advice before acting on this information.